Dealing with inequality constraints in large-scale semidefinite relaxations for graph coloring and maximum clique problems: ADAL-ineq : applying ADAL to SDPs in general form

 \subsection{Obtaining dual bounds}

-SDPs are used to approximate combinatorial problems: the optimal solution of a semidefinite relaxation can be computed in polynomial time and generally gives a better bound than that obtained solving a linear relaxation (see e.g.~\cite{matRel}).
+The approximation of combinatorial problems is one of the most relevant applications of semidefinite programming.
+This is because the optimal solution of a semidefinite relaxation can be computed in polynomial time and generally gives a better bound than that obtained solving a linear relaxation (see e.g.~\cite{matRel}).
 Given a pair of primal-dual SDPs, weak and strong duality hold under the assumption that both problems are strictly feasible.
 Duality results imply that the objective function value of every feasible solution of the dual SDP is a valid bound on the optimal objective function value of the primal.
-Therefore, every dual feasible solution and in particular the optimal dual solution of an SDP relaxation, gives a valid bound on the solution of the related combinatorial optimization problem.
+Therefore, every dual feasible solution, and in particular the optimal dual solution of an SDP relaxation, gives a valid bound on the solution of the related combinatorial optimization problem.
 Hence, being able to compute dual feasible solutions - even of moderate quality - can be extremely useful when considering branch-and-bound frameworks to define exact solution methods for specific combinatorial optimization problems.
-Following ideas developed in~\cite{cerulli2020improving}, we define a post-processing procedure for \texttt{ADAL} on general SDPs, that allows to get a feasible dual solution starting from a positive semidefinite matrix $\ppp{Z}\in \sdp$.
-Let $\Aa_{ineq}$ and $\Aa_{eq}$ be the linear operators defining the inequality and equality constraints in problem~\eqref{psdp}: $\Aa_{ineq} = \left\langle A^i,X\right\rangle$ with $A^i\in\Sy$, $i=1,\ldots,l$ and $\Aa_{eq} = \left\langle A^j,X\right\rangle$ with $A^j\in\Sy$, $j=l+1,\ldots,m$.
-Let $b_{ineq}$ and $b_{eq}$ be the right hand side vectors accordingly defined.
-Introducing the adjoint operators of $\Aa_{ineq}$ and $\Aa_{eq}$, the dual problem~\eqref{sdp:standarddual1} can be equivalently written as
+Following ideas developed in~\cite{cerulli2020improving}, we define a post-processing procedure for \texttt{ADAL-ineq} on general SDPs, that allows one to obtain a feasible dual solution starting from a positive semidefinite matrix $\ppp{Z}\in \sdp$.
+Let $\Aa_{ineq}$ and $\Aa_{eq}$ be the linear operators defining the inequality and equality constraints in problem~\eqref{psdp}, respectively; thus $\Aa_{ineq} = \left\langle A^i,X\right\rangle$ with $A^i\in\Sy$ and $\Aa_{eq} = \left\langle A^j,X\right\rangle$ with $A^j\in\Sy$, for all $i=1,\ldots,\ell$ and $j=\ell+1,\ldots,m$.
+Let $b_{ineq}$ and $b_{eq}$ be the right-hand-side vectors accordingly defined.
+Introducing the adjoint operators of $\Aa_{ineq}$ and $\Aa_{eq}$, the dual problem~\eqref{psdp} can be equivalently written as

-with $\lambda \in \R^l$ and $\mu \in \R^{m-l}$.
-We can then extend the results proposed in~\cite{cerulli2020improving} and define a procedure to get feasible solutions of problem~\eqref{eq:dualNJ} and then, by weak duality, valid bounds on the optimal objective function value of the primal~\eqref{psdp}.
+with $\lambda \in \R^\ell$ and $\mu \in \R^{m-\ell}$.
+We can then extend the results proposed in~\cite{cerulli2020improving} and define a procedure to obtain feasible solutions of problem~\eqref{eq:dualNJ} along with, by weak duality, valid bounds on the optimal objective function value of the primal~\eqref{psdp}.
 Let $\ppp{Z} \in \sdp$.
 If the linear programming problem